pinusa/8-Week-SQL-Challenge/README.md

 # 8-Week-SQL-Challenge
-This repository is my solutions of of the #8WeekSQLChallenge by Danny Ma.
+This repository is my solutions of of the #8WeekSQLChallenge by Danny Ma. <br />
 Tool: R sqlite, MySQL (case study 3 onwards)

 Link to the challenge: